mtsmn/IoT/reference/back_up.md

 - User information
 - All records of device management requests, including the history of any initiated requests - for example the current state of the request
 - Definitions of custom device management request bundles

+**Note:** All data for an organization is retained for 14 days after service deprovisioning.
+Contact support within the 14-day window to have an organization restored.

 ## What type of data is not backed up?